OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Experiments

 \subsection{Ablation Study}

 We ablate the two core optimizations to understand their individual contributions.
-Starting from sequential isolated execution (``Baseline''), we incrementally enable (A)~cross-task KV sharing (``Ours w/o Batching'') and (B)~cross-frame continuous batching (``Ours''), measuring their action frequency.
-For a more comprehensive view, we also measure \nickname with truncated language output (\ie, always single-batch, denoted as ``Batching Upper Bound''), indicating the theoretical upper bound of action frequency with batching. \cref{fig:ablation-speedup} shows the action frequency across language decoding steps (5 steps per frame).
+Starting from sequential isolated execution (``Baseline'') and naive multi-process parallelization (``Parallel''), we incrementally enable (A)~cross-task KV sharing (``Ours w/o Batching'') and (B)~cross-frame continuous batching (``Ours''), measuring action frequency.
+For a more comprehensive view, we also measure a single-frame decoding oracle (``Batching Upper Bound'') that decodes only the per-frame budget of $k$ language tokens and drops the remaining $N-k$ tokens, so no language request carries over to later frames.
+This estimates the action-frequency ceiling when cross-frame language backlog is removed. \cref{fig:ablation-speedup} shows the action frequency on LIBERO across language decoding steps (5 steps per frame) on both GeForce RTX 4090 and Jetson AGX Thor.

-\paragraph{Key observations.} (1)~Cross-task KV sharing provides the initial speedup (1.4$\times$ for short decoding steps without batching), by eliminating redundant prefill of the same observation for different tasks.
-(2)~Cross-frame continuous batching is crucial for scenarios with long decoding steps ($\geq 10$), where it maintains nearly constant action frequency around 60~Hz.
-In contrast, other settings without batching degrade significantly as decoding steps increase (baseline drops from 49.9~Hz to 19.1~Hz by 2.6$\times$).
-The gap between ours and the theoretical upper bound indicates the overhead for cross-frame scheduling.
+\paragraph{Key observations.} (1)~Cross-task KV sharing provides the initial speedup (1.4$\times$ for short decoding steps without batching on RTX 4090), by eliminating redundant prefill of the same observation for different tasks.
+(2)~Cross-frame continuous batching is crucial for scenarios with long decoding steps ($\geq 10$), where it maintains nearly constant action frequency (around 60~Hz on RTX 4090 and 27~Hz on Jetson AGX Thor).
+In contrast, other settings without batching degrade significantly as decoding steps increase (\eg, baseline on RTX 4090 drops from 49.9~Hz to 19.1~Hz, by 2.6$\times$).
+The gap between \nickname and the oracle upper bound indicates the overhead of cross-frame scheduling and remains modest on both platforms.